 Examples of Greener Cleanups

-Using alternative treatment techniques, a Pennsylvania non-profit coordinated conversion of an abandoned coal mine to a natural resource conservation area.
-A series of natural gradient-driven engineering steps involving settling ponds, vertical-flow ponds, and constructed wetlands were used to passively neutralize 180 pounds of acid discharge per day.
+Using alternative treatment techniques, a Pennsylvania non-profit group coordinated conversion of an abandoned coal mine to a natural resource conservation area.
+A series of natural gradient-driven engineering steps involving settling ponds, vertical-flow ponds and constructed wetlands are used to passively neutralize 180 pounds of acid discharge per day.
 Approaches for sustainable materials management include using spent mushroom compost rather than virgin resources as water treatment media and recovering mining-associated manganese and iron oxide waste with economic value as industrial organic pigments.

-An onsite photovoltaic (PV) system that covers half an acre offsets 100% of the non-renewable energy needed to treat the site’s contaminated groundwater.
-Use of this system is anticipated to reduce indirect emission of carbon dioxide (equivalent) by approximately 119,000 pounds each year over 20 years.
+An onsite photovoltaic system that covers half an acre offsets 100% of the non-renewable energy needed to treat the site’s contaminated groundwater; use of this system is anticipated to reduce indirect emission of carbon dioxide (equivalent) by approximately 119,000 pounds each year over 20 years.
 Optimized energy consumption has included equipping the groundwater extraction pumps with variable frequency drives and replacing the electrical pump used for treated water discharge with an alternate gravity-feed pipe system.
 The project team is also evaluating options for reusing the treated groundwater to irrigate nearby municipal properties.

-Efforts to minimize consumption of energy, water, and other natural resources and streamline activities during long-term cleanup at this federal facility involve: optimizing operation of existing systems for groundwater extraction, treatment, and monitoring; implementing energy conservation techniques such as use of occupancy sensors and programmable thermostats in buildings; conducting soil and water sampling through minimally invasive techniques such as employing direct-push equipment rather than conventional rotary drills and relying on passive samplers requiring no pumping or purging; and operating a large-scale renewable energy system to offset the high rates of onsite electricity consumption and associated air emissions from power plants.
+Efforts to minimize consumption of energy, water, and other natural resources and streamline activities during long-term cleanup at this federal facility involve: periodic optimization of the existing systems for groundwater extraction and treatment; implementing energy conservation techniques such as use of occupancy sensors and programmable thermostats in buildings; conducting soil and water sampling through minimally invasive techniques such as employing direct-push equipment rather than conventional rotary drills and relying on passive samplers requiring no pumping or purging; and operating a large-scale renewable energy system to offset the high rates of onsite electricity consumption and associated air emissions from power plants.

 Outcomes of greener cleanups are optimized by linking green remediation strategies with plans for future use of a site, which may involve redevelopment.
 EPA's Superfund Redevelopment Initiative cleanup partners possess the processes, tools and information needed to return a Superfund site to productive use.
-EPA's Brownfields and Land Revitalization Program offers reports and fact sheets highlighting lessons learned from pilot projects and describing the Program's initiative to bring greener cleanup approaches to brownfield assessment, cleanup, and redevelopment.
+EPA's Brownfields and Land Revitalization Program offers reports and fact sheets highlighting lessons learned from pilot projects and describing the Program's initiative to bring greener cleanup approaches to brownfield assessment, cleanup and redevelopement.